EGC Incubation Fund offers flexible pilot funding to promising projects by Yale researchers and collaborators

 Eliciting workers’ valuation of formal and informal employment

-Mayara Felix, a Cowles Foundation Postdoctoral Associate who will join the Yale faculty in July 2024, received an Incubator Fund grant to launch a novel data collection effort in Brazil on how workers value various aspects of their employment beyond financial compensation.
+Mayara Felix, a Cowles Foundation Postdoctoral Associate who will join the Yale faculty in July 2024, received an Incubation Fund grant to launch a novel data collection effort in Brazil on how workers value various aspects of their employment beyond financial compensation.
 Workers in low- and middle-income countries are often self- or informally employed, but because existing surveys tend to skew towards higher-income countries and workers, it is unclear whether this kind of employment improves or reduces the welfare of poorer workers compared to formal employment.
 Informal and self-employment also do not easily fit into traditional models of wage-setting, which are used to infer the degree of market power firms have over workers.
 Felix’s survey brings to light crucial but often overlooked insights about how poorer workers value their labor, with important implications for whether or not governments should address self-employment.

 Felix hopes to continue and expand the scope of these new “Employment Valuation Surveys,” creating a publicly available research product that fills a critical gap and that will inform policies addressing self-employment and informality.
-The Incubator Fund, she said, “allows us to take risks, to be creative, to do something ambitious at this early stage.”
+The Incubation Fund, she said, “allows us to take risks, to be creative, to do something ambitious at this early stage.”

 Capacity building of local collaborator leading pre-school intervention in Kenya research project

-The Incubator Fund also supported the expansion of an early childhood education program in Kenya by providing bridge funding for the first semester of a subsidized, remote doctoral studies program for the project’s field intervention lead, Brian Murithi Humphrey.
+The Incubation Fund also supported the expansion of an early childhood education program in Kenya by providing bridge funding for the first semester of a subsidized, remote doctoral studies program for the project’s field intervention lead, Brian Murithi Humphrey.
 This PhD training is expanding Brian’s knowledge of child development, intervention design, and embedded project evaluation as he leads the deployment and refinement of the core project intervention among around 1,400 children in Tharaka Nithi County in rural Kenya.
 This opportunity has increased locally led research capacity on the project as it expands from a six-month pilot to a 118-school randomized controlled trial that allows children to attend preschool with a child-centered, locally adapted curriculum starting at age three.
 The grant allows time for the team to secure funding for the remainder of Humphrey’s doctoral study, while also pursuing funding to enable the expansion of the study to capture longer term effects.
 Looking ahead, the team expects that the PhD will further Humphrey’s abilities as a local leader in the design, implementation, and scaling up of early childhood interventions in the county and potentially across Kenya, and help him become a recognized resource across East Africa for replacing rote learning with play-based education in a child-friendly environment.